 Enjoy!

-More Weaving & Yarn Projects for Kids
+More Weaving Projects for Kids

-Be sure to check out these beautiful simple weavings for kids (with pom poms!) on Art Bar.
-Or dig out some yarn and make a simple wooly wall hanging.
+- Or dig out some yarn and make a simple wooly wall hanging.

-And if textile art is something you really enjoy, check out Stitch + String Lab for Kids, one of our recently recommended art activity books for kids!
+And if textile art is something you really enjoy, check out Stitch + String Lab for Kids, one of our recommended art activity books for kids!

 Pin It for Later